denisbr/lets-hitch-howto/README.md

 ## Conclusion

-You now have a fully configured TLS-capable stack, and accessing your server via https:// should present the site with a valid TLS certificate issued by Let's Encrypt.
+You now have a fully configured TLS-capable stack, and accessing your server via https:// should present the site with a valid certificate issued by Let's Encrypt.

 Now you can continue on to configuring Varnish to suit your use.